CodeBerserkers888/CodeBerserkers888/README.md

 ## 🌐 Who am I?
 I'm a devreloper and cybersecurity enthusiast.
 The ADHD that I have inherited drives me to create new ideas - but I don't throw them in the bag of ideas that are dusting...
 Klik Klik 🥷🏻 Ninja Code iin action.
-Over 120 repositories, 70% of which I own ... how much money have I made from them?
-My dear friends, I create for you, for your safety, giving you something that I have created with my time to make your work better! a.
-When I'm not working on code, I'm hiking, playing or writing myself a book... then what.
-"Let's build something amazing" ... and you can BUY ME ☕️ if you want.
-Thank you and welcome to the world of code 😋 - Socials:
+-Over 120 repositories, 70% of which I own ... how much money have I made from them?
+My dear friends, I create for you, for your safety, giving you something that I have created with my time to make your work better!
+When I'm not working on code.....
+I'm hiking, playing or writing myself a book... then what.
+## "Let's build something amazing" ... and you can BUY ME ☕️ if you want.
+Thank you and welcome to the world of code 😋

+- Socials:
 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/dax_dxsolution)
 [![Mail](https://img.shields.io/badge/Tutanota-840010?style=for-the-badge&logo=Tutanota&logoColor=white)](mailto:partnership@ddx-solutuions.com)
 [![WWW](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://www.ddx-solutuions.com)